willhaben/willtest/README.md

 ```

 ## Screenshot settings
-If the site has a fixed top bar it is possible to provide a custom ```ShootingStrategy``` to cut this on the
+If the site has a fixed top bar it is possible to provide a custom ```ShootingStrategy``` to cut this out on the
 screenshot.
 See the ```ScreenshotProviderExample```.

 ## Contribution